n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 Will do esterfication of the now 7 samples that I column purified on the 3rd.
 71-W-2 did something a little weird where there was a lot of suction of the samples and the cap.
 Possible some sample was lost during the esterfication?

+## 2023-10-09
+Doing derivitization on the 7 samples from the 5th.
+Will also be blowing these down today.